-On the first anniversary of the Government’s loneliness strategy for England, our Director of Campaigns, Policy and Research, Robin Hewings, reflects on how far they’ve come, and what more the Government can do to address loneliness.
+On the first anniversary of the Government’s loneliness strategy for England, Robin Hewings reflect on how far they’ve come, and what more the Government can do to address loneliness.

 Today marks the first anniversary of the loneliness strategy for England.
 The Government made many commitments, but one of the most ambitious is the roll-out of social prescribing.
 This will mean that people can be better supported to connect with their communities.
 There is also a Building Connections Fund to support loneliness projects and to collect data in a more systematic way.
 This will address one of the big issues in loneliness: that we need to know a lot more about what works and understand impact more clearly.

 “The roll-out of social prescribing will mean that people can be better supported to connect with their communities.”

 As part of the Loneliness Action Group, we have also published a report looking at the progress of the government’s strategy.
 We surveyed our supporters to understand progress so far.
 What we found is that while the government is doing roughly what it said it would, it still isn’t making a difference on the ground.
 This is now the key task for us.
 We need to take loneliness from research, pilots and working groups to making a difference to the 1.2 million older people who say they always or often feel lonely.